hlfreund/MetagenomeWorkflow_Temp/README.md

 # MetagenomeWorkflow_Temp
 Temporary repo for my metagenome analysis workflow

 The following procedure step numbers correspond to the scripts used for those steps.
+I have also added a folder with some R scripts that I am using to analyze some Salton Sea water metagenomes.

 | Procedure    | Program |
 | -------- | ------- |